Dining in paradise: The Maldives' finest tables

 The barefoot luxury resort of choice for celebrities including Madonna, Paul McCartney and the Beckhams, it's no surprise that Soneva Fushi's dining options are among the very best in the Maldives.

-Choices on this private island include sushi restaurant Once Upon A Table, an eight-seat private dining space developed in a partnership with three Michelin-starred Japanese chef Kenji Gyoten.
+Choices on this private island include sushi restaurant So Hands On, an eight-seat private dining space developed in a partnership with three Michelin-starred Japanese chef Kenji Gyoten.

 And then there's Shades of Green.
 As the name suggests, the focus is on plant-based cuisine and diners begin their tasting menu by chef Carsten Kyster with a tour of Soneva Fushi's extensive gardens, where snacks are hidden amongst the foliage.